Edited by Azizi Powell

 Thanks to all those who are featured in these videos and to the publishers of these videos on YouTube.
 Thanks also to all those who are quoted in this post.

-Since at least the 1980s, many African American graduates -particularly university graduates- wear a kente cloth stole over their graduation robes.
+Since at least the mid to late 1980s, many African American graduates -particularly university graduates- wear a kente cloth stole over their graduation robes.
 The kente cloth stole represents the graduates' pride in their African heritage, and their pride in their accomplishment of graduating.
 If they are members of a historically Black Greek lettered fraternity or sorority, the stole will be in the two colors of their organization.

 'Everybody Wants a Piece of Africa Now' : Culture: Kente, a cloth rich in color and tradition, weaves its way into wardrobes of African-Americans.
 'It makes me feel stronger,' one wearer says.